20 New Year’s Resolutions for Small Businesses to Make in 2020

 3. Write a Blog

 Believe us, blogging is not a thing of the past.
-Creating your own content on a personal or business blog is still a powerful means of engaging and providing value to consumers, building your brand, and growing your business.
+Creating your own content on a personal or business blog is still a powerful means of engaging with your audience and providing value to consumers, sharing your expertise, building your brand, and growing your business.
 Remember the oft-quoted adage: content is king?
-We’ll even put our own touch on it: we’ll go so far as to say that content is the Beyonce of the internet.
-Read: The Queen, capital Q. That fact hasn’t changed, no matter the landscape of the internet.
+Well, we’d go so far as to say that content is the Beyonce of the internet.
+The Queen, capital Q. That fact hasn’t changed, no matter the landscape of the internet.

 4. Rank Higher Through SEO

 Obviously, one of your main goals as a small business is to grow your business.
 That means you need to start attracting audiences.
-Promoting your blog on social media and producing great content aren’t the only tactics you need to get found by your target audiences.
-It’s essential that you prime your site for high ranking in search engines.
-You need to rank high if you want sales: 61 percent of internet users do research on a product online before making a purchase, but 75 percent of people never scroll past the first page of search engines.
+Promoting your blog on social media and producing great content aren’t the only tactics you need to get found by your target audiences — you must also prime your site to rank highly on search engines.

 To grow your business, you need to start implementing strategies to drive traffic to your site — SEO is one of the most effective ways to rank higher in search engines and increase visibility.